×

 We asked people in Colombia if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "It is important to try to avoid making any negative comments about Colombia's past conflicts or suggest that there is still violence present.
 Additionally, it is considerd disrespectful to dispute with or criticize a person's religious beliefs.
 It is important to use formal language when addressing someone and to take off your hat when entering a church or a private home.
 It is also recommended to dress modestly and to give a gift such as flowers or chocolates when attending a social gathering or an event.
-It is inappropriate to whistle at women and it is important to avoid using offensive language or gestures," remarked one expat who made the move to Colombia.
+It is inappropriate to whistle at women and it is important to avoid using offensive language or gestures," commented one expat who made the move to Colombia.

 View More Answers